 You Did Not Intentionally Discharge a Firearm or BB Device

 PC 246.3 charges specify that you must ask intentionally to discharge a firearm or BB device.
 If you accidentally shot a gun or BB device, perhaps because you thought the device was not loaded, you could avoid prosecution for negligent discharge of a firearm.

 You Did Not Endanger Anyone Else

-Part of gross negligence involves discharging a firearm or BB device in a way that could injury or kill another person.
+Part of gross negligence involves discharging a firearm or BB device in a way that could injure or kill another person.
 If you fired a gun or BB device far away from other people, you would not be demonstrating gross negligence and could avoid a PC 246.3 conviction.